PowerShell/openssh-portable/contrib/win32/tools/AttackSurfaceAnalyzer/README.md

 ## Troubleshooting

-### Docker Not Available

-The script automatically handles Docker Desktop installation and startup:

-**If Docker Desktop is installed but not running:**

-- The script will automatically start Docker Desktop for you
-- It waits up to 60 seconds for Docker to become available
-- You'll be prompted for confirmation (supports `-Confirm` and `-WhatIf`)

-**If Docker Desktop is not installed:**

-- The script will prompt you to install it automatically using winget
-- After installation completes, start Docker Desktop and run the script again

-**Manual Installation:**

-1. Install Docker Desktop from https://www.docker.com/products/docker-desktop
-1. Ensure Docker is running
-1. Switch to Windows containers (right-click Docker tray icon → "Switch to Windows containers")

-### Container Fails to Start

-- Ensure you have enough disk space (containers can be large)
-- Check that Windows containers are enabled in Docker settings
-- Try pulling the base image manually: `docker pull mcr.microsoft.com/dotnet/sdk:9.0-windowsservercore-ltsc2022`

 ### MSI Signature Verification Fails

 If you get signature verification errors:

 - **Ensure you're using an official MSI** from [OpenSSH Releases](https://github.com/PowerShell/Win32-OpenSSH/releases)
 - **Do not use local builds** - only signed release MSIs are supported
 - **Check certificate validity** - very old MSIs may have expired certificates
 - **Verify file integrity** - redownload the MSI if it may be corrupted